MizaGBF/GBFAP/readme.md

 > [!TIP]
 > Using the `-al` flag should remove the needs to manually update the class details, but this solution isn't fully tested.

-### Unite & Fight skin
+### Evolving outfits
-The skin **Honing Seeker: Nova** and its upgrades are also separated, to avoid a few headaches related to their ID and for clarity sake.
+The skins such as **Honing Seeker: Nova** and their upgrades are also separated, to avoid a few headaches related to their ID and for clarity sake.
 The related IDs must be set in `json/manual_constants.json`, under `UNIQUE_SKIN`.

-### Others
-It's untested if the Player animations can be switched on the fly from one element to another and what's the system impact is (Memory usage, etc...).
-It's recommended to stick to one set of animations and player instance per page.